kentcdodds/old-kentcdodds.com/content/blog/fix-the-slow-render-before-you-fix-the-re-render/index.md

 then why is my app freezing up when I'm getting unnecessary re-renders?
 In that situation, I'd suggest that your problem _might_ be unnecessary re-renders, but it's more likely a problem with slow renders in general.
-There's something that you're code is doing during the render phase that's making things slow.
+There's something that your code is doing during the render phase that's making things slow.
 You should diagnose and fix _that_ first.
 Once you've fixed that problem, then you can profile your app again and see if you still have issues with unnecessary re-renders.